Solanum muricatum: Cultivation

-The plant is grown primarily in Chile, New Zealand and Western Australia.
+The plant is grown primarily in Chile, New Zealand, and Western Australia.
 In Chile, more than 400 hectares are planted in the Longotoma Valley with an increasing proportion of the harvest being exported.
 Colombia, Peru, and Ecuador also grow the plant, but on a more local scale.
 Outside of the Andean region, it has been grown in various countries of Central America, Morocco, Spain, Israel, and the highlands of Kenya.
-In the United States several hundred hectares of the fruit are grown on a small scale in Hawaii and California.
+In the US, several hundred hectares of the fruit are grown on a small scale in Hawaii and California.
 More commercially viable cultivars have been introduced from New Zealand and elsewhere in more recent times.
-As a result, the fruit has been introduced into up-scale markets in Japan, Europe and North America and it is slowly becoming less obscure outside of South America.
+As a result, the fruit has been introduced into Japan, Europe, and North America and it is slowly becoming less obscure outside of South America.

+Attempts to produce commercial cultivars and to export the fruit have been made in New Zealand, Turkey, Mauritius, and Chile.

 The study of the molecular variation of this pepino is of interest for several reasons.
-Although the seeds of pepino plants are fertile and produce vigorous offspring, this crop is primarily propagated by cuttings (Heiser, 1964; Anderson, 1979; Morley-Bunker, 1983), and as a consequence, its genetic structure could be different from that of seed-propagated crops.
+Although the seeds of pepino plants are fertile and produce vigorous offspring, this crop is primarily propagated by cuttings, and as a consequence, its genetic structure could be different from that of seed-propagated crops.